IBM Cloud Docs

 1. In the VMware Solutions console, click the VMware Cloud Foundation as a Service card.

-2. On the VMware Cloud Foundation as a Service page, select the Multitenant Virtual data center card.
+2. In the VMware Cloud Foundation as a Service page, select the Multitenant Virtual data center card.

 3. Specify the VDC name and select the resource group.

-5. Select the region of the Cloud Director site, the Cloud Director instance, and data center.
-The instance and data center names are filtered based on the region setting.
+• For VDCs that are not highly available, select the region, Cloud Director instance, and resource pool.
+The instance and resource pool names are filtered based on the region setting.

-• To order without a network edge, toggle Create with network edge off.
+• To order without a network edge, turn off Create with network edge.
 This option is suitable for centralized networking administration and control over multiple VDCs.

 8. Select resource allocations according to your pricing plan.